thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/Recommendations/fire-app-builder-global-recommendations.md

     ```json
     ...
+    "globalRecipes": [
+       {
+         "categories": {
+           "dataLoader": "recipes/LightCastDataLoaderRecipe1.json",
+           "dynamicParser": "recipes/LightCastCategoriesRecipe.json"
+         },
+         "contents": {
+           "dataLoader": "recipes/LightCastDataLoaderRecipe1.json",
+           "dynamicParser": "recipes/LightCastContentsRecipe.json"
+         }
+       }
+     ],
      "recommendationRecipes": [
        {
          "contents": {
-            "dataLoader": "recipes/FileBasedDataLoaderRecipe.json",
+           "dataLoader": "recipes/LightCastDataLoaderRecipe1.json",
-            "dynamicParser": "recipes/<App name>GlobalRecParserRecipe.json"
+           "dynamicParser": "recipes/LightCastGlobalRecParserRecipe.json"
          }
        }
      ],
     ...
     ```

-    (Note that in code samples, ellipses `...` indicate truncated code.
+    (Note that in code samples, ellipses `...` indicate that this is an excerpt and the rest of the code is truncated.
 Do not copy ellipses into your code.)

     The file referenced in the `dynamicParser` property specifies the recipe used to identify and process global recommendations in your feed.

-    In place of `<App name>` insert your app's name.
-For example, `AcmeGlobalRecParserRecipe.json`.
+    In place of `LightCastGlobalRecParserRecipe` you can use your own file name (for example, `AcmeGlobalRecParserRecipe.json`).
+Or you can just customize the existing file.

-2. In your feed, add a `globalRecommendations` property that points to a list of content ID strings.
-The content ID strings should relate to the media you want to recommend.
+2. In your feed, add a single `globalRecommendations` property for the entire feed that points to **an array** of content ID strings.
+The array of content ID strings should relate to the media you want to recommend.

     For example, if your feed is in JSON, the `globalRecommendations` property might look like this: